PRESS DIGEST - Wall Street Journal - June 6

-June 6 The following are the top stories in the Wall Street Journal.
+June 6 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Apple Inc revealed a voice-activated speaker, thrusting itself into the rapidly escalating fight between the biggest names in technology to control the home through a tabletop device. on.wsj.com/2r0k46J